 A simple search online will show just how highly the car resells.
 A ticket that originally cost $50 to $75 to watch a specific show, sport, or event is being sold for $200, $500, or even $1000, plus hugely inflated fees on StubHub and similar sites.
 They have also raised ticket prices for the upper level of the arena to their March 14 show in New York Hammerstein Ballroom from 96 dollars to 400 dollars plus.

 These are the same numbers we can observe for all the tour dates.
-Oakland tickets that initially ranged from $49.50 . without fees on ticketmaster are now averagely $250 for the last row on secondary markets.
+Oakland tickets that initially ranged from $49.50. without fees on Ticketmaster are now an average of $250 for the last row on secondary markets.
 However, closer floor tickets with views of the entire stage and especially Kathleen Hanna's nonstop energy on stage can cost between 800-1200 USD.

 Prices are high because consumers often do not have full information about the product or service they are about to purchase.

-Usually, when an artist decides that he/she will be doing a reunion tour after many years of being out of the road and studio, he/she will start off by booking larger halls to cater for the high demand.
-But still remaining true to their punk roots, Bikini Kill deliberately chose to perform only in small spaces, such as theaters, clubs, and ballrooms, rather than in coliseums.
-It was a good idea in theory, but the plans provided a number of small venues that sold out quickly, leaving many die-hard fans without tickets as soon as the first onsales and waiting lists were over.
+Usually, when an artist decides that he/she will be doing a reunion tour after many years of being out of the road and studio, he/she will start by booking larger halls to cater to the high demand.
+But remaining true to their punk roots, Bikini Kill deliberately chose to perform only in small spaces, such as theaters, clubs, and ballrooms, rather than in coliseums.
+It was a good idea in theory, but the plans provided several small venues that sold out quickly, leaving many die-hard fans without tickets as soon as the first sales and waiting lists were over.

 All in all, Bikini Kill tickets cost a lot of money due to the simple fact that people are willing to spend their money for the opportunity to see the legends of punk music.
 When a band has not gone on tour, let alone creating new music, there seems to be a pressing need that might be the last time that particular instance will be possible.